 One of the biggest challenges of monitoring multiple water and wastewater facilities is maintaining real-time visibility of critical conditions at all sites.
-In order to provide safe drinking water and protect the environment from contaminants, water and wastewater treatment plants have to ensure continuous monitoring of conditions like pump status and tank level.
+Facilities need to provide safe drinking water and protect the environment from contaminants.
+That means water and wastewater treatment plants have to ensure continuous monitoring of conditions like pump status and tank level.

 To keep your plants alive and thriving, it's essential to continually monitor greenhouse temperatures.
 Most greenhouse plants only grow properly within a certain temperature range.
 If plants are exposed to extreme temperatures for an extended period of time, they can suffer permanent damage.
 Plants lose water quickly in extreme heat.
 And if the heaters aren’t working on cold winter nights, frost can damage greenhouse plants.